niftytyro/marvin-ai/README.md

 - Voice agent handling actions like end chat upon user request
 - Context from previous conversations
 - Resumption of convestaion context can become huge
+- Visual feedback when the user/agent speaks
+- Improved heuristic for detecting prolonged silence

 ## Design